INK-USC/function-induction/README.md

 ### Paper Summary

-"Off-by-one addition" is the task of adding an additional one to the sum of two numbers, e.g., completing the sequence "1+1=3, 2+2=5, 3+3=" with "7".
+"Off-by-one addition" is the counterfactual task of adding an additional one to the sum of two numbers, e.g., completing the sequence "1+1=3, 2+2=5, 3+3=" with "7".

-#### 1. Language models can learn off-by-one addition in context.
+#### 1. Language models can learn off-by-one addition with in-context learning.

 <p align="center">
     <img src="./6_assets/off_by_one_performance.png" width="250">